Western Pine Beetle

 Snag creation by pine beetles could be encouraged in managed stands by selecting for retention patches of densely stocked areas meeting risk criteria for western or mountain pine beetle during selective cutting activities.
 Although a more passive and less certain approach to snag creation than topping or girdling, such patches could provide attractive habitat for future bark beetle colonization, and also could be used in combination with active methods of snag creation.

-It may be possible to create snags using western pine beetle attractant pheromone, but methodology has not been developed for this specific use.
+In the future, it may be possible to create snags using western pine beetle attractant pheromones, but methodology has not been developed yet for this use.
 Pheromones present some advantages for over mechanical methods for creating snags, such as topping or girdling, in that they are less expensive, safer to administer, and mimic a natural process.
-Snags created using beetle attractant pheromones would provide good foraging habitat for woodpeckers due to the large numbers of beetle larvae that would occupy the snags during the year following initial colonization.
+Snags created using beetle attractant pheromones would provide good foraging habitat for woodpeckers.

 In mixed conifer stands, structural and compositional diversity may be decreased when western pine beetle selectively removes legacy and other ponderosa pine trees from the stand, leaving stands of predominantly shade tolerant species.
 Legacy pines representing important and relatively rare structure that would take centuries to replace, may be removed from dense stands in a relatively short period by western pine beetle activity.

 Cochran, P.H., J.M.
 Geist, D.L.
 Clemens, R.R.
-Clusnitzer, and D.C.
+Clusnitzer, , and D.C.
 Powell.
 1994.
 Suggested stocking levels for forest stands in northeastern Oregon and Washington.
-USDA Forest Service, Pacific Northwest Research Station, Portland, OR.
-Research Note PNW-RN-513.
+USDA Forest Service, Pacific Northwest Research Station, Research Note PNW-RN-513.
 21 pp.

 DeMars, C.J., Jr. and B.H.
 Roettgering.
 1982.
 Western pine beetle.
-USDA Forest Service Forest Insect and Disease Leaflet 1 (revised).
-USDA Forest Service, Washington, D.C.
+USDA Forest Service Forest Insect and Disease Leaflet 1.
 8 pp.